 Establishing an online presence is an absolute must for any small business owner.
 A professional, engaging website conveys credibility and reliability and allows you to market your business online.
-While the process of creating a website may seem a bit daunting, you can actually create a customized website all on your own.
+While the process of creating a website from scratch may seem a bit daunting, you can actually create a customized website all on your own.

 No matter what type of site you want to make, this complete guide on how to build a website from scratch will guide you through the process.
 For more tips and ideas, we also recommend checking out our website launch checklist to ensure you’ve included all the necessary elements.

-Steps for building a website from scratch
+How to make a website from scratch

-01. Define your goal
+01. Define the goal for your website

 Once you’ve narrowed down the purpose of your website, you’ll want to create your brand identity.
-This is another aspect that will impact your site design, from the tone of your microcopy, to your logo to the color of your buttons.
+This is another aspect that will impact your site design, from the tone of your microcopy, to your logo, to the color of your buttons.

 02. Conduct competitor research

-To build an engaging website from scratch, it’s imperative to understand your target audience and do some competitor research.
+To make an engaging website from scratch, it’s imperative to understand your target audience and do some competitor research.
 You’ll want to understand what type of content your potential visitors are interested in and what information they’re searching for.

 To do this, search Google for websites similar to what you envision yours to be.
 Go through the relevant pages and take a look at what type of content they’re providing, whether it be blogs, community forums, social media feeds, testimonials or Q+A sections.